 The neighbor who gets to stay home?
 She may have been searching for a job for two years or might want to work and can’t due to an illness you can’t see.

 Jane, with the Pinterest-worthy house?
-Her husband might be alcoholic who abuses her.
+Her husband might be an alcoholic who abuses her.

 We see smiling faces of clean, well-behaved children and marriages on Facebook and think they have it all, don’t they?
 But, we don’t see their hearts.

-Instead of comparing yourself and your lot to others, keep others in your prayers.
+Keep others in your prayers instead of comparing yourself and your lot to others.
 They may, too, be struggling.
 But, most importantly, examine your own heart.
 Are you trying to win the approval of God or others?
 What’s most important?

 3. Jesus is the Kind of Friend We Should All Be